chandankumar994/DevOps-Mastery/1-Linux/LinuxProjects.md

 ## Projects

-### Peroject-1 Write a bash shell script a folder and two files inside that folder?
+### Peroject-1 Write a bash shell script to create a folder and two files inside that folder?
 ```
 #!/bin/bash